Convert HTML to PDF in Python

 print(infile + " converted into " + outfile)

 This example shows how to convert an HTML file to PDF while embedding fonts.
-If you need a PDF document with Embedded Fonts, you should set ‘is_embed_fonts’ to True.
+If you need the output PDF to preserve the original typography, set is_embed_fonts to True.

-2. Set ‘is_embed_fonts = True’ to ensure that all fonts used in the HTML are embedded directly into the PDF, preserving visual fidelity.
+2. Set is_embed_fonts = True to embed the fonts used in the HTML directly into the PDF.

 3. Load the HTML into an ap.Document with these options.